 You have the same rights as an American citizen, except for the fact that you cannot vote and will not receive a U.S. passport.
 However, your green card acts as a U.S. passport in the sense that it provides access to the same countries our passport does.

 This was my status under the Obama administration.
 A lot has changed since then.
 At the time, I laughed it off and decided I wasn’t too keen on voting anyway, so I would skip the citizenship and enjoy the travel freedom.
 Residency was fine by me.

-I remained on the fence and since I wouldn’t be elligible until June 2019, I didn’t see why I needed to make any rushed decisions.
-Still, my husband repeatedly asked me if I didn’t plan to apply for citizenship.
-I fielded his questions with everything from a shrug to I’m thinking about it.
-Then one day, I told him, I would.
+I remained on the fence and since I wouldn’t be eligible until June 2019, I didn’t see why I needed to make any rushed decisions.
+Still, my family repeatedly asked me if I didn’t plan to apply for citizenship.
+I fielded these questions with everything from a shrug to I’m thinking about it.
+Then one day, I said, I would.